Skip to content

 Healthcare in Africa: Fit for the future?

-By Issy Spaven-Donn, Communications Manager at Amref UK
+By Isobel Spaven-Donn, Communications Manager at Amref UK

 We need new ways of thinking and implementing ideas to combat Africa’s triple burden in health, said panellists at an engaging discussion hosted by Amref Health Africa UK and Wolfson College